AlaSQL/alasql/README.md

 The wiki has a great section on [how to get started](https://github.com/agershun/alasql/wiki/Getting%20started)

-When you feel you got the grip, you can check out the wiki section about [data manipulation](https://github.com/agershun/alasql/wiki/Data-manipulation) or get inspired by the [list of Q&As](http://stackoverflow.com/questions/tagged/alasql)
+When you feel you've gotten a grip, you can check out the wiki section about [data manipulation](https://github.com/agershun/alasql/wiki/Data-manipulation) or get inspired by the [list of Q&As](http://stackoverflow.com/questions/tagged/alasql)